Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md

 In v5, [EventProcessorClient][EventProcessorClient] allows you to do the same and includes a plugin model, so other durable stores can be used if desired.
 The development model is made simpler by registering functions that would be invoked for each event.
 To use Azure Storage Blobs for checkpointing, include
 [azure-messaging-eventhubs-checkpointstore-blob][azure-messaging-eventhubs-checkpointstore-blob] as a dependency.

+Other durable stores are supported by implementing [CheckpointStore][CheckpointStore] and passing an instance of it when creating the processor using [EventProcessorClientBuilder.checkpointStore(CheckpointStore)][EventProcessorClientBuilder-CheckpointStore]

 The following code in v3: